tgormly/streaming-01-getting-started/README.md

 When done, verify you have a new folder in your Documents directory:
 `Documents/streaming-01-getting-started`

 ## Task 3.
-Explore Repo in VS Code
+Explore

-Explore your new project repo in VS Code.
+Explore your new project repo in VS Code on your local machine.

 If the project is not already open in VS Code, do this: